Dear Incoming First Grade Families,

 The Day You Begin by Jacqueline Woodson

 The Empty Pot is a story set in China with a powerful message.
-We chose this book for the moral of the story and because it came from China.
-China is a country we visit for our social studies unit.
+We chose this book for the moral of the story - the benefits of honesty, patience and hard work.

 The Bill Martin Jr. Big Book of Poetry introduces children to great poetry.
 We also do a writing unit on poetry in the spring.